-The bycatch of turbot includes specimens with an average size of 31.55 cm and an average weight of 0.8 kg.
+The turbot bycatch included specimens with an average size of 31.55 cm and an average weight of 0.8 kg.
 Figure 28 presents the length-weight relationship (LWR) of S. maximus from bycatch with a beam trawl in 2024.